elanmed/ft-highlight.nvim/README.md

 Colors are based on existing highlight groups defined by your colorscheme, see the section on [highlight groups](#highlight-groups).

-## Status

-A WIP, tested but may have some bugs.

-TODO:
-- [x] Add vim docs
-- [ ] Run tests on side branches

 ## Setup

 ```lua